rdegges/rdegges-blog/articles/2011/tracking-call-data-with-django-tropo.md

 A `TropoSessionStep` object contains information about each unique call step.
 A call step is just JSON data that tropo sends you AFTER the session has been created.
-Complex call menus will frequently need a lot of back-and-fourth communication with tropo to finish a call, so for each ‘call step’, a new `TropoSessionStep` will be created, and associated with the corresponding `TropoSession` object.
+Complex call menus will frequently need a lot of back-and-fourth communication with tropo to finish a call, so for each 'call step', a new `TropoSessionStep` will be created, and associated with the corresponding `TropoSession` object.

-By analyzing a `TropoSession` object, we are able to see not only the session’s identifying information—but also all of the related `TropoSessionStep` objects, each of which contains all tropo information for each step of the call as it was being processed.
+By analyzing a `TropoSession` object, we are able to see not only the session's identifying information—but also all of the related `TropoSessionStep` objects, each of which contains all tropo information for each step of the call as it was being processed.
 This lets us look back and get any bit of information we could possibly need about any call, at any time.

-Here’s an example of how simple a tropo view can look, using django-tropo’s `tropo_view` decorator:
+Here's an example of how simple a tropo view can look, using django-tropo's `tropo_view` decorator:

 ``` python